Corhero/app-starter/README.md

 ##### 7. Splitting out styles and JavaScript
 * Up until now my styles and js have been sitting on the markup file directly.
 Because this will become unmaintainable I will separate it out.
 I now have a two more files in my project: 'styles.css' and 'app.js'.
 Makes things a bit nicer...
 On refresh it still works.
 I had to replace the style tag in the head with a link tag.
 For the script I simply removed my JavaScript code and added a 'src' attribute with the file path.
 For now all file paths are relatively declared which works perfectly.
 * PS: If I use absolute paths, e.g. `src="/app.js"` then it complains that the files cannot be found.
 Makes sense as we're not serving it up directly but rather only browsing the index.html file instead of accessing it through a server.

+##### 8. I need Sass in my life
+* Currently I only have on rule in my styles.css, but trust me I don't want to write pure CSS.
+I want to use Sass from the start.
+Let's get that going.
+As far as I know I only need Ruby or something to use Sass.
+* Yep, only need Ruby.
+On Mac's Ruby comes pre installed.
+So if you're using another machine make sure to install Ruby.
+For me,  only need to run `gem install sass` to get Sass.
+Awesome.
+* The Sass gem installation was successful.
+* If I type `sass -v` into terminal it spits out "Sass 3.4.21 (Selective Steve)".
+Looks good to me.
+* If I remember correctly I need to run `sass --watch styles.scss:styles.css` for basic functionality.
+* Renaming my stylesheet extension to `.scss`.
+* Running `sass --watch styles.scss:styles.css` created a folder called `.sass-cache`, a file called `styles.css` and another file `styles.css.map`.
+If I update my `styles.scss` then the watch triggers and updates these files and the cache directory.
+* This is fine for now.
+However, I don't want to add the `.map` file and the cache dir to the repo.
+* I'll create a `.gitignore` file and add the cache dir and the `.map` file